-In this part of the project it was an essential task for the quality of the data to combine the two different data sets from aerial imagery and mobile TLS to one common data set in the same coordinate system without any discrepancies from the different data acquisition source.
-Therefore, the orientation of the aerial images has been transformed to the same datum as used for the laser scanning data, in order to perform the mapping in the same coordinate system.
+Figure 14.
+Combination of data from two different sources: 3D polylines of roofs based on aerial images and 3D polylines of facades from terrestrial laser scanning data Figure 15.
+Photo-realistic and detailed 3D model of the "German Fountain" (generated with 3D Studio) In this part of the project an essential quality-defining task was the combination of the two different data sets, from aerial imagery and mobile TLS, into one common data set in the same coordinate system without any discrepancies caused by the different data acquisition sources.
+Therefore, the orientation of the aerial images was transformed into the same datum as was used for the laser scanning data, in order to perform the mapping in the same coordinate system.
 The differences between façade corners and roof corners are mainly in the range of 20-60cm (spatial vector).
-The differences represent mainly the effect of point definition - the roof extends over the wall.
-In addition following error sources exist: effects from datum transformation, accuracy of the orientation data, accuracy of the laser scanning data, identification of the roof corners in the images, definition of the roof corner and facade corner (rain spout), respectively.
+The differences mainly represent the effect of point definition - the roof extends over the wall.
+In addition the following error sources exist: effects from datum transformation, accuracy of the orientation data, accuracy of the laser scanning data, identification of the roof corners in the images, definition of the roof corner and facade corner (rain spout), respectively.
 The two last sources for discrepancies might have the biggest influence on the accuracy of the merged data, which is generated from data of two different sensor systems (terrestrial laser scanning and aerial images).
 An example of the combination of 3D polylines of roofs from aerial images and 3D polylines of facades from terrestrial laser scanning data is presented in Fig. 13.
+7. 3D MODELLING OF CITY MODEL AND LANDMARKS The modelling group started simultaneously with the facade mapping to model landmarks from laser scanning data.
+Therefore, the mapping group measured 3D polylines of the landmark, which were used for the 3D modelling with Autodesk® 3ds Max® software.
+In December 2007 the group started to generate a 3D city model of the Historic Peninsula as a so called block model (LoD1 = Level of Detail 1) using just cadastre data (Fig. 16), which could be finished after three months.
+Currently, the modelling group is producing a 3D city model in LoD2 (Fig. 17) by combining the block model with the roofs, mapped by the roof mapping group.